 Enter a connection name and your API Key:

 Now, select the mailbox you want to use from the drop down list.

-Then, click New step and choose which application you want to send your Parseur data to.
-In this example we'll choose SharePoint.
+Then, click the New step and choose which application you want to send your Parseur data to.
+In this example, we'll choose SharePoint.